kaj/warp-diesel-ructe-sample/README.md

 * The code that handles the authentication and sessions should be externalized to a separate crate, but the session data should remain application-specific.
+  Generating and verifying the bcrypt hashes and session keys should be done by the external crate, but actually storing them in the database, including migrations to create the tables, should be done by the application.

 * CSRF protection is not yet implemented.